ask-js/csacwk/README.md

 ### A:
 If I manually inserted Logger.info() statements inside every resource method, this would not only take a long time to implement but would also quickly clutter the code, making it repetitive and harder to maintain.
 Any changes to logging would require modifying multiple methods, increasing the risk of inconsistencies.

 Using a JAX-RS filter is more effective because logging is a cross-cutting concern that applies to all endpoints.
 The filter runs automatically before and after each request, keeping the logging logic in one place.
-This keeps resource classes clean and focused on their main responsibilities, while ensuring consistent logging across the entire API.
-It also makes the system easier to maintain and scale, as changes only need to be made in a single location.
+This keeps resource classes clean and focused on their main responsibilities while ensuring consistent logging across the entire API.
+It also makes the system easier to maintain and scale as changes only need to be made in a single location.